cloudmesh/technologies/chapters/tech/openid.md

-OpenID is a part of NetMesh Inc and is built using Solaris hardware and software, in concert with VeriSign.
 There have been many attempted attacks on OpenID and it is has been found to be susceptible to many kinds of phishing attacks.
 Spoofing attacks have also been successful against OpenID.
 Successful highjacking efforts have taken place over unsecured connections.
 Data is stored in a JSON format which further